-At any given time, around one in every six employees will be experiencing a mental health problem.1 Employers can do a huge amount to help employees who are in this situation, and line managers and team leaders are in a particularly good position to provide support.
+Around one in every six employees experience a common mental health problem in any given week.
+Employers can do a huge amount to help employees in this situation, and line managers and team leaders are in a particularly good position to provide support.

 Talk openly about mental health

 Openness around mental health has come a long way in recent years and we’re more open to talking about it than ever before.
 But there’s still work to be done, with only around one in eight employees willing to disclose a mental health issue to their line manager.